Access Intelligence Trust Centre

 12. Data Protection Contact

-As part of Access Intelligence’s commitment to data protection and operational improvement, we have appointed a Data Protection Officer who oversees all GDPR, ISMS and information governance activities.
-They are the main point of contact for external parties regarding such matters:
+As part of Access Intelligence’s commitment to data protection and operational improvement, we have appointed a Data Protection Officer who oversees all GDPR, ISMS and information security governance activities.
+External parties, individuals and data subjects can get in touch via:

 The Johnson Building